Hepatitis C In America

 New Health Union survey data helps the healthcare industry better understand and reach people living with hepatitis C

-Since 2015, Health Union has gathered annual survey data from thousands of real people impacted by hepatitis C. Each year, the Hepatitis C In America surveys quantify the true impact of this condition among patients and their loved ones – going beyond basic demographics and symptoms to establish a deep understanding of the holistic patient journey for those affected and to track trends over time.
+Since 2015, Health Union has gathered annual survey data from thousands of real people impacted by hepatitis C. Each year, the Hepatitis C In America surveys, syndicated research studies from Health Union, quantify the true impact of this condition among patients and their loved ones – going beyond basic demographics and symptoms to establish a deep understanding of the holistic patient journey for those affected and to track trends over time.
 Hepatitis C In America surveys represent the experiences and perspectives of thousands of patients with each condition, every year.

 The latest data from Hepatitis C In America 2019 reveals that, although highly curable, 52% of respondents living with hepatitis C at the time surveyed had never been treated.
 Of those living with the virus, 75% make less than $30k annually, 64% were infected before age 30 (with a mean age of 55.9) and 56% cite that their depression and anxiety have gotten worse since their diagnosis.

 Many open-ended responses shed light on the various barriers to treating hepatitis C. One survey respondent writes: “2 years ago it was difficult to get diagnosed and treated.
 I had to ask to be tested.
 The specialist tried to shame me and wouldn’t believe what I said.
 The insurance company tried to deny and delay treatment.
 All in all it was completely different from my experiences as a cancer patient and a heart patient.
 I hope it’s getting better.”